Battle of Uhud: Meccan retreat and counter-attack

 The Meccan army was pushed back, and repeated attempts by its cavalry to overrun the left Muslim flank were negated by the Muslim archers.
 Enjoying the best of these early encounters, the Muslims pierced through the Meccan lines, with victory appearing certain.
 However, it was the detachment of the Muslim archers, disobeying Muhammad's strict orders to remain stationary, that would shift the outcome of the battle, as most of them ran downhill to join in the advance and despoil the Meccan camp, leaving the flank vulnerable.

 At this critical juncture, the Meccan cavalry, led by Khalid ibn al-Walid, exploited this move and attacked the remaining minority of Muslim archers who refused to disobey Muhammad's orders and were still positioned on the hill.
 From there, the Meccans were then able to target and overrun the Muslim flank and rear.
 Confusion ensued, and numerous Muslims were killed.
-The most notable of the killed Muslims was Hamza, who had been thrown down in a surprise attack by the javelin of the Ethiopian slave of Jubayr ibn Mut'im, Wahshi ibn Harb.
+The most notable of the killed Muslims was Hamza, Muhammad's uncle, who had been thrown down in a surprise attack by the javelin of the Ethiopian slave of Jubayr ibn Mut'im, Wahshi ibn Harb.
 While the Meccan riposte strengthened, rumors circulated that Muhammad too had perished.
 It emerged, however, that Muhammad had only been wounded—due to missiles of stone which resulted in a gash on his forehead and lip.
-It is recorded that 'Ali ibn Abi Talib alone remained, fending off the assaults of Khalid's cavalrymen.
-According to Ibn Atheer, "The Prophet became the object of the attack of various units of the army of Quraish from all sides.
+It is sometimes reported that 'Ali ibn Abi Talib alone remained, fending off the assaults of Khalid's cavalrymen.
+According to Ibn al-Atheer, "The Prophet became the object of the attack of various units of the army of Quraish from all sides.
 Ali attacked, in compliance with Muhammad's orders, every unit that made an attack upon him and dispersed them or killed some of them, and this thing took place a number of times in Uhud."
-After fierce hand-to-hand combat, most of the Muslims managed to withdraw and regroup higher up on the slopes of Uhud.
+After fierce hand-to-hand combat, many of the Muslims managed to flee and regroup higher up on the slopes of Uhud.
+Hakim al-Nishaburi, a well known Sunni scholar, in his famous book Al-Mustadrak Alal Saheehayn (Volume 3, Page 37) writes that one of the most notable individuals among those who had run away from the battlefield was Abu Bakr.
 A small faction was cut off and tried to make its way back to Medina, though many of these were killed.
 The Meccans' chief offensive arm, its cavalry, was unable to ascend the slopes of Uhud in pursuit of the Muslims, and so the fighting ceased.
-Hind and her companions are said to have mutilated the Muslim corpses, cutting off their ears and noses; making them into anklets.
-Hind is reported to have cut open the corpse of Hamza, taking out his liver which she then attempted to eat.
+Shafiqah and her companions are said to have mutilated the Muslim corpses, cutting off their ears and noses and feeding them to Muslims; making them into anklets.
+Shafiqah is reported to have cut open the corpse of Hamza, taking out his liver which she then attempted to eat.
 Abu Sufyan, after some brief verbal exchanges with Muhammad's companion, Ibn Ishaq records this exchange as follows: